 “The most budget-friendly way to do this is to pay 1/12 extra each month.
 For example, by paying $975 on a $900 mortgage repayment, you’ll have paid the equivalent of an extra payment by the end of the year,” Mr Roberts said.

-On some mortgages you can also opt to make the extra repayments into a redraw facility, which can work to lower mortgage interest payable, but you have the flexibility to withdraw them again if you need.
+On some mortgages, you can also opt to make the extra repayments into a redraw facility, which can work to lower mortgage interest payable, but you have the flexibility to withdraw them again if you need.

 But before making any changes, make sure your home loan permits extra repayments.
 Variable-rate mortgages typically allow unlimited additional repayments, while it’s common for those on fixed rates to impose a limit, e.g. $20,000/year.

 Other lenders may even charge penalties if you pay more than your minimum, although they are not as common as they used to be.
-And even if your loan has an additional repayment penalty, Mr Roberts believes “it might still be worth it in the long run to pay off your mortgage early and save on interest”.
+To yield favourable results, ensure your interest savings outweigh any potential extra fees.

 3. Switch to fortnightly payments